henrybear327/CCU-Search-Engine/assignment3/Kernel/readme.md

                 * tag score (webpage specific, e.g. `<span>`)
                 * user-defined special terms
                 * key term score
+                * near score
+                    * for terms that is not in the term
             * site
                 * meta info score
                 * site score